-Irish company law requires the directors to prepare financial statements for each financial year giving a true and fair view of the state of affairs of the company and of the group for each financial year.
+Irish company law requires the directors to prepare financial statements for each financial year giving a true and fair view of the state of affairs of the company for each financial year.
 Under the law the directors have elected to prepare the financial statements in accordance with Generally Accepted Accounting Practice in Ireland, including Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland'.